 I don’t know about you but I hate carrying gear.
 If you’re setting up a PA system on a field or location within a building or complex, there will be times you can’t park your vehicle right near the setup area.
 It’s wise to invest in a utility cart.
-I have one similar to this model.
 You can load the cart up and wheel your gear to where you need to go.
 Not only can you carry more but you’ll save yourself some backache.
 Speaking from experience!

 Be wary of some jargon manufacturers use.
 Things like power output can be deceiving so always check what the RMS or Peak output is.
 P.M.P.O. and program power is an irrelevant measurement and should not be considered when choosing your PA system.

 Don’t always go for the cheapest option.
 When it comes to audio equipment, the cheaper the equipment and the cheaper it will sound.
 In some cases this is fine but if you are looking for a PA system that’s going to last more than just a few years, then purchase from trusted brands like Fender or Behringer.
 Both of these brands manufacturer high-quality products.
 These brands have built their portable PA systems to handle the challenges that come with moving equipment around, the bumps, drops, etc. They’re also more likely to repair the PA system should something go wrong.